Marina Silva: Sustainability Network

+Death of Campos

 On Wednesday, 13 August 2014, Campos' private jet, with six others on board, crashed in bad weather as it was preparing to land in the coastal city of Santos, just south of São Paulo.
 After his death, Silva became the Brazilian Socialist Party's candidate for president of Brazil.

+Campaign

 Soon after taking the place of Campos in the bid, Marina polled 20% of the votes, 10% more than Campos was polling.
 She enjoys strong support among young voters and evangelicals, but because of her pro-environmental stance she is largely distrusted by Brazil's powerful agribusiness sector.
 As an Evangelical Christian, she opposes abortion.
 On 30 August 2014, Silva generated considerable controversy when she renounced the party's support for same-sex marriage, which was supported by Campos and had been included in the party's manifesto, published a day earlier.

 On Sunday, 5 October 2014, Silva received 21% of the vote in the first round of the election, to Rousseff's 41% and Neves's 34%.
 Although many observers had expected Silva to advance to a second round against Rousseff, Silva ultimately received a much lower share of the vote than most opinion polls had indicated in the lead-up to the election, and did not advance to 26 October run-off.
 Some days after the election she endorsed Aecio Neves in the run-off against Dilma Rousseff.

-2018 Presidential bid
+2018 presidential election

 On 4 August 2018, Marina Silva was officially nominated as the Sustainability Network's presidential candidate in the 2018 elections.
 Silva's running mate was Eduardo Jorge of the Green Party.

-Until August 2018, Silva came in third in opinion polls for the presidency, behind Luiz Inácio Lula da Silva (whose candidacy was later barred) and Jair Bolsonaro.
-However, she was later overtaken by Ciro Gomes, Fernando Haddad, and Geraldo Alckmin, and was later polling fifth on average.
+Until August 2018, Silva came in third in opinion polls for the presidency, behind Luiz Inácio Lula da Silva (before his candidacy was barred) and Jair Bolsonaro.
+However, she was later overtaken by Ciro Gomes, Fernando Haddad (Lula's replacement on the PT ticket), and Geraldo Alckmin, and was later polling fifth on average.

 In the last few days before the election, her poll numbers dropped significantly, and in the end she polled around a single percentage point.
 She came out eight with 1.0% and 1,066,893 votes.

-Return as Minister of the Environment
+Second Lula government

+2022 presidential election

-On September 12 2022 in an event open to the press, Silva publicly endorsed former boss Luiz Inácio Lula da Silva for President ahead of October’s general election, stating that it was necessary “to beat Bolsonaro and the evil seeds he is sowing in our society.”
+On 12 September 2022 in an event open to the press, Silva publicly endorsed former President Luiz Inácio Lula da Silva for a third term as president ahead of the October general election, stating that it was necessary "to beat Bolsonaro and the evil seeds he is sowing in our society."
 Lula in turn vowed to enact a series of environmental proposals presented by Silva if he won the election.
-The turn of events has been described by commentators as a major step towards reconciliation between Silva and the Workers’ Party.
-Following Lula’s victory over Bolsonaro in the October 31 runoff, Lula announced Silva’s return as Minister of the Environment on December 29.
+The turn of events has been described by commentators as a major step towards reconciliation between Silva and the Workers' Party.

+Minister of the Environment

+Following Lula's victory over Bolsonaro in the 31 October runoff, he announced Silva's return as Minister of the Environment on 29 December.
+In addition, Silva was elected to the Chamber of Deputies as a member of REDE for São Paulo.